SoftChef/cdk-iot-security/README.md

         ...
         body: {
             "caCertificateId": "myCaCertificateId",
-            "thingName": "myThingName",
+            "csrSubjects": {
+                "commonName": "myThingName", // data in this field would be the thing name "countryName": "TW",
+                "stateName": "TP",
+                "localityName": "TW",
+                "organizationName": "Soft Chef",
+                "organizationUnitName": "web"
+            },
             "deviceInfo": {
                 ...
             },
         }
     }

 Since the event is mainly a HTTP POST request, it has a body section containing attached information.
-The body consist of three parts, CA certificate ID, thing name, and device information.
+The body consist of three parts, CA certificate ID, CSR subjects, and device information.

 * CA certificate ID is the ID of the CA created by the CA Registrator.
 CA certificate ID is required by the Device Certificate Generator.
 The CA will authenticate the device certificate.

-* Thing name is the desirable name you give to the AWS IoT thing provisioned for the device certificate.
-Thing name is optional.
-If no thing name is specified, the thing name would be a UUID.
+* CSR subjects define the information to fill up the subject fields of the device certificate.
+CSR subjects are optional.
+If some of the fields are leaved blank, those fields will be fill up with empty string.
+The string data in the common name field will be set as the name of the AWS IoT Thing.
+Thing name is the desirable name you give to the AWS IoT thing provisioned for the device certificate.
+If no thing name is specified, the thing name would be an UUID.

 * Device information is the information provided by the device for verification.
 Whether it is required or not and its form depends on your configuration of the verifiers.